unit8co/darts/guides/covariates.md

 Darts' forecasting models accept optional `past_covariates` and / or `future_covariates` in their `fit()` and `predict()` methods, depending on their capabilities.
 Table 1 shows the supported covariate types for each model.
 The models will raise an error if covariates were used that are not supported.

 ### Local Forecasting Models (LFMs):
-LFMs are broadly speaking statisical forecasting models (FEEDBACK REQUIRED).
+LFMs are models that can be trained on a single target series only.
+In Darts most models in this category tend to be simpler statistical models (such as ETS or ARIMA).
 LFMs accept only a single `target` (and covariate) time series and usually train on the entire series you supplied when calling `fit()` at once.
 They can also predict in one go for any number of predictions `n` after the end of the training series.

 ### Global Forecasting Models (GFMs)
 GFMs are broadly speaking "machine learning based" models, which denote PyTorch-based (deep learning) models as well as RegressionModels.
 Global models can all be trained on multiple `target` (and covariate) time series.
 Different to LFMs, the GFMs train and predict on fixed-length sub-samples (chunks) of the input data.